NicoRio42/compass-simulator/README.md

 # Compass simulator

-A Python package to make balance, stability and rapidity simulations of an orienteering compass.
+A Python package to run balance, stability and rapidity simulations of an orienteering compass.

 ## Table of Contents
 <!-- TABLE OF CONTENTS -->